larkinthebest/semestralka-spmm-ai/README.md

 │   ├── static/             # Frontend static files (HTML, CSS, JS, images) │   ├── tests/              # Unit and integration tests
 │   └── uploads/            # Directory for user-uploaded files
-└── Dockerfile              # Docker configuration for containerization (will be added)
 ```

 ## Technologies Used